 A case study narrative video should include on-camera interviews with customers and some B-roll visuals, such as the customer using your product, or your team interacting with the customer.
 This type of video also may include graphics and font treatments.

-Because it’s more complex, it requires more shoot time and strategy, as well as a higher amount of editing.
+Because it’s more complex, it requires more shoot time and strategy and a higher amount of editing.

 Case Study Video Template: Creative Case Study Videos in 10 Steps

 Once you have determined the type of case study video you want to create, it’s time to move into the planning stage.

 Even if you think you’re just shooting a simple customer testimonial video and you can “wing it,” taking some time upfront to plan and prepare for the video creation process will pay off in the long run.

 Here’s how to make a great testimonial video in 10 easy steps: